Infertility in men

 Treatment for male infertility should first address any underlying medical conditions that may be contributing to fertility problems.
 Drug therapy may be used to treat hormonal disorders or infections.
 Surgery may be used to repair varicoceles in some men and correct any obstructions in the reproductive tract.

 If fertility issues remain unresolved, intracytoplasmic sperm injection (ICSI) is commonly used in combination with in vitro fertilization (IVF) to achieve pregnancy when male infertility is a factor.
 ICSI involves injecting a single sperm into an egg obtained through IVF.
 The fertilized egg is then implanted back into the woman.
+Testicular sperm extraction (TESE) may sometimes be used to get viable sperm from the testes.
+TESE involves placing an anesthetic on the scrotum and passing a needle into the testicle to obtain some tissue.
+Sperm then can be found within this tissue.
+This sperm can sometimes be used for ICSI.
 Pregnancy success rates depend on many different factors.